 Metal Cutting Methods

-Metal cutting, a foundational process in manufacturing, transforms raw metal into specific shapes and sizes, catering to diverse industries.
+Metal cutting, a foundational process in manufacturing, transforms raw metal into specific shapes and sizes that suit the needs of different industries.
 This operation employs many techniques, each tailored for particular materials and desired outcomes.
 Traditional methods utilize sharp-edged tools to shear away metal layers.

-Meanwhile, advanced processes like laser cutting, waterjet cutting, and electrical discharge machining (EDM) harness the power of concentrated energy beams, high-velocity water, or electrical sparks, respectively, to achieve precision cuts.
-The method depends on factors.
+At the same time, advanced processes like laser cutting, waterjet cutting, and electrical discharge machining (EDM) harness the power of concentrated energy beams, high-velocity water, or electrical sparks, respectively, to achieve precision cuts.
 As technology evolves, these methods continually adapt, promising increased efficiency and precision in metalworking.

 Sawing Saw Cutting